Business Structures for Locator & Pages

 • Not all Locations should be published on directories

-Account A Location 1, Location 2, Location 3, Location 4, Location 5
+Business A Location 1, Location 2, Location 3, Location 4, Location 5

-Account B Location 6, Location 7, Location 8, Location 9, Location 10
+Business B Location 6, Location 7, Location 8, Location 9, Location 10

 ... ...

-Account X Location V, Location W, Location X, Location Y, Location Z
+Business X Location V, Location W, Location X, Location Y, Location Z

 Example:

-• Global Org with account per country
+• Global Org with a business per country

 • Org with Locations organized per region